xxfoundation/elixxir-docs/end_to_end.md

 ## Abstract

-Here we discuss some design details of the end to end cryptographic protocols of the Elixxir mix network chat application known as xx messenger.
+Here we discuss some design details of the end to end cryptographic protocols of the xx network chat application known as xx messenger.

 ## Introduction